Circuit topology (electrical): Infinite topologies

 Ladder topology can be extended without limit and is much used in filter designs.
 There are many variations on ladder topology, some of which are discussed in the Electronic filter topology and Composite image filter articles.

 The balanced form of ladder topology can be viewed as being the graph of the side of a prism of arbitrary order.
-The side of an anti-prism forms a topology which, in this sense, is an anti-ladder.
-Anti-ladder topology finds an application in voltage multiplier circuits, in particular the Cockcroft-Walton generator.
-There is also a full-wave version of the Cockcroft-Walton generator which uses a double anti-ladder topology.
+The side of an antiprism forms a topology which, in this sense, is an anti-ladder.
+Anti-ladder topology finds an application in voltage multiplier circuits, in particular the Cockcroft–Walton generator.
+There is also a full-wave version of the Cockcroft–Walton generator which uses a double anti-ladder topology.

 Infinite topologies can also be formed by cascading multiple sections of some other simple topology, such as lattice or bridge-T sections.
 Such infinite chains of lattice sections occur in the theoretical analysis and artificial simulation of transmission lines, but are rarely used as a practical circuit implementation.